Verifo/MaterialOne/README.md

 > * 1.0.6 (December 4, 2021) - Fixed the Programming Language and Failed ASP.NET.

 > 1.1.0 (December 6, 2021) - December 2021 Updates

+## Sunlight (2021-present)
+Sunlight is **family of design language software** developed and marketed by Intergralty Platforms, Inc. On 14 November 2021, The Sunlight is the first family of design language software is called **Intergralty MaterialOne’s Sunlight** or **Intergralty MO Sunlight** is a new website, chats, clocks, stopwatches, and font family.

+“Now, Sunlight is the first family of design language software in the world.
+After six months later, **Neonlight** is the second family of design language software, new raster graphics, search engines, word editors, scanners, and more, and is the successor to Sunlight.
+The upcoming date on May 5, 2022”. *-Cyril John Magayaga (Chief Executive Officer of Intergralty Platforms, Inc.)*

+## Neonlight and Vanila Updates (2022-present)
+Neonlight is a family of design language software developed and marketed by Intergralty Platforms, Inc. On 6 December 2021, Now, Sunlight is the first family of design language software in the world.
+After six months later, Neonlight is the second family of design language software, new raster graphics, search engines, word editors, scanners, and more, and is the successor to Sunlight.

+The Neonlight is **new CSS animations and Updating Javascript and HTML, the largest programming language in the Philippines**.
+Partnership the **Coding Artist, Coding Snow,** and **Coding Nepal** with a membership of **Intergralty** as **Github Organization**, a new version of v4.0 as Intergralty MaterialOne, Neonlight is the newest animations, programming languages or design languages, and software.

+After three months, **Vanilla Updates** is the third family of design language software and is the successor to Neonlight and Sunlight. *Sunlight is expired dates of the Github repository, extended support is November 24, 2023, and Mainstream support is January 14, 2024*. *Neonlight is expired dates of the Github repository, extended support is December 26, 2023, and Mainstream support is February 23, 2024.*